Jang Kyung-ik: Career at Next Entertainment World (NEW)

-All About My Wife, released after the success of Architecture Architecture 101, was not anticipated to perform well at the box office.
-Surprisingly, during its opening weekend from May 18 to 20, the film surpassed expectations by selling 594,195 tickets.
-It secured the top position at the local box office, holding surpassing Hollywood blockbusters such as The Avengers and Men in Black 3.

-In just 19 days after its release, The Grand Heist captured an audience of 4 million viewers, making it the seventh Korean film in 2012 to achieve this milestone.
-The movie's total admissions reached slightly over 4.9 million.
-In its first week, the film ranked second at the box office, grossing ₩9,615,802,659.
-Over five weeks, it amassed a domestic total of ₩33,693,067,319, establishing itself as a standout among other summer hits like The Amazing Spider-Man, The Last Night, The Dark Knight Rises, and The Thieves.
+Released following the success of Architecture 101, All About My Wife was initially not expected to be a major hit.
+However, during its opening weekend from May 18 to 20, the film surpassed expectations by selling 594,195 tickets.
+It secured the top position at the local box office, outperforming Hollywood blockbusters such as The Avengers and Men in Black 3.
+Within 19 days of its release, The Grand Heist reached 4 million viewers, becoming the seventh Korean film of 2012 to achieve this milestone.
+The film eventually recorded over 4.9 million total admissions.
+During its first week, it ranked second at the box office with a gross of ₩9,615,802,659.
+Over a five week theatrical run, it amassed a domestic total of ₩33,693,067,319, establishing itself as a major summer hit alongside titles such as The Dark Knight Rises and The Thieves.

-Pietà, directed by Kim Ki-duk, emerged as an unexpected success.
-It premiered on September 4, 2012, at the 69th Venice International Film Festival, where it won the prestigious Golden Lion.
-This marked the first time a Korean film had claimed the top prize at one of the major international film festivals—Venice, Cannes and Berlin.
-Following its festival acclaim, Pieta was released theatrically in South Korea on September 6, 2012.
-The film's distribution rights were secured by 20 countries, including Italy, Germany, Russia, Norway, Turkey, Hong Kong, and Greece.
-Notably, Drafthouse Films an independent distributor, handled the North American theatrical release of Pietà.
+Director Kim Ki-duk's Pietà also emerged as a significant success for the company.
+After premiering at the 69th Venice International Film Festival on September 4, 2012, it won the Golden Lion.
+This victory marked the first time a Korean film received the top prize at any of the three major international film festivals: Venice, Cannes, or Berlin.
+Following its theatrical release in South Korea on September 6, 2012, the film's distribution rights were sold to 20 countries, including Italy, Germany, and Russia.
+The North American theatrical release was handled by the independent distributor Drafthouse Films.

-Building on its success in 2012, NEW continued to captivate audiences in 2013 with hits like Miracle in Cell No. 7.
-The film quickly gained popularity, attracting 4.6 million admissions and earning over US$30 million within the first two weeks of its release.
-Despite facing competition from The Berlin File, the film saw a 15% increase in audience numbers in its third week, with seat bookings reaching an impressive 75.8%.
-Within just 32 days, the film achieved a significant milestone by becoming the eighth film in Korean cinema history to surpass 10 million ticket sales.
-This was remarkable considering the film's modest budget and break-even point of 1.7 million admissions, making it the most profitable among all films that reached the 10 million mark.
-Continuing its success, the film surpassed 12 million viewers within 46 days of its release.
-By March 15, 2013, 52 days after its premiere, ticket sales reached 12.32 million, securing its position as the seventh highest grossing Korean film of all time.

-NEW outperformed competitors like CJ E&M, Showbox, and Lotte, claiming the top spot in terms of audience with successful films like Miracle in Cell No. 7, Hide and Seek (5.6 Million viewers), and New World (4.68 Million viewers).
+Building on its momentum from 2012, NEW continued to dominate the market in 2013 with the release of the hit film Miracle in Cell No. 7.
+Within its first two weeks, the production attracted 4.6 million admissions and earned over US$30 million.
+Despite competition from The Berlin File, the film's audience grew by 15% in its third week, maintaining a high seat-occupancy rate of 75.8%.
+On its 32nd day of release, Miracle in Cell No. 7 became the eighth film in Korean cinema history to surpass 10 million ticket sales.
+Given its modest budget and break-even point of only 1.7 million admissions, it became the most profitable film to ever reach the 10 million mark at that time.
+By March 15, 2013, the film had reached 12.32 million admissions, securing its position as the seventh highest grossing Korean film of all time.
+Driven by the success of Miracle in Cell No. 7, Hide and Seek (5.6 million viewers), and New World (4.68 million viewers), NEW outperformed major competitors such as CJ E&M, Showbox, and Lotte to claim the top spot in domestic audience share for the year.